ARay101/4Sort/README.md

-# 4Sort
+# ManySort
-Sort upto 4 items!
+Sort a whole bunch of items with this project!